RPSampler/RPS/README.md

-**Performance analysis of RPS algorithm across itemset pattern language with diverse Database characteristics and parameter settings**
+**a) Performance analysis of RPS algorithm across itemset pattern language with diverse Database characteristics and parameter settings**

 The ${\bf RPS}$ algorithm demonstrates in Table 3 efficient performance across a spectrum of database characteristics, as illustrated by the findings from Tables 1 and 2.
 In unweighted databases such as ORetail and Kddcup99 (from Table 1), characterized by moderate to large transaction and item counts ($\|{\cal D}\|$) and ($\|I\|$), ${\bf RPS}$ operates with commendably low execution times.
 This efficiency extends seamlessly to larger datasets, highlighting ${\bf RPS}$ ability to maintain rapid processing speeds even when handling extensive data volumes.